-Dr. Allen will work closely with senior and academic leaders, as well as key administrative staff, to achieve the strategic objectives of the research portfolio and enhance Memorial’s international reputation for cutting-edge research.
+Dr. Allen works closely with senior and academic leaders, as well as key administrative staff, to achieve the strategic objectives of the research portfolio and enhance Memorial’s international reputation for cutting-edge research.

-Since July 2020, Dr. Allen has been the associate dean (research) in the Faculty of Humanities and Social Sciences.
+From July 2020-March 2022, Dr. Allen was the associate dean (research) in the Faculty of Humanities and Social Sciences.

 A professor with the Department of Classics, Dr. Allen is trained as a classical archaeologist and social historian.

 Her academic output focuses both on ancient architecture and medical practices and on the ways in which ancient Greek and Roman ideas shape the modern world.
 A significant focus of her research has been the development of ancient Roman healing spas and their integration into concepts of health within ancient society with close examination of the experience of the individual within a social context, rather than the development of the institution.

 As an academic administrator, Dr. Allen served as department head for 13 years and was instrumental in rebuilding the Department of Classics at Memorial.
 She has contributed to more than 25 committees within the Faculty of Humanities and Social Sciences.